varunjatav/php-oops/Readme.md

 ## Chapter 5  :- Polymorphism in PHP
 ## Chapter 6  :- Destructure in PHP
 ## Chapter 7  :- Typed Properties in PHP
-## Chapter 7  :- Read only Properties in PHP
+## Chapter 8  :- Read only Properties in PHP
+## Chapter 9  :- Calling the Parent Function in PHP